-Before I get into the meat of this blog let me just say I loved that the Ducks brought Ryan Kesler in last summer.
-I think he is a great fit at center for their club.
-But the contract extension Anaheim just gave him doesn’t make a whole lot of long-term sense.
+Before I get into the meat of this blog let me just say I liked that the Ducks brought Ryan Kesler in last summer.
+I thought he could potentially be the right fit for their need at center.
+But the contract extension Anaheim just gave him is obnoxious.

-Ryan Kesler signed a six-year $41.25 million contract extension last week.
+Last week Ryan Kesler signed a six-year $41.25 million contract extension.
 That works out to an annual cap hit of $6.875 million per year.
-However, he still has one year left on his current deal so the contract extension won’t kick in until next year when he’s 32 and starting the 2016-2017 season.
-What’s worse is he has a no-movement clause for the first five years.
+However, he still has one year left on his current deal.
+This new ridiculous contract extension won’t even kick in until next year when he’s 32, starting the 2016-2017 season.
+What’s worse, he has a no-movement clause for the first five years.
 He’ll be 37 years old when his nearly $7 million cap hit is still on the books.